 Night supplement (applies to domestic travel only)

 If an employee arranges accommodation themselves on domestic business trips (e.g. private accommodation), an undocumented night supplement not subject to payroll withholding tax of NOK 435 per day may be paid.
+This is in addition to any subsistence allowance.
 If the employee stays overnight in private accommodation abroad, no night supplement not subject to payroll withholding tax may be paid.

 In the case of overnight stays on trains, boats, etc. in Norway, undocumented night supplements may not be paid when a birth is included in the price of the ticket.